-If line 19 is more than line 36, the college tuition credit offers you the greater tax savings.
-Do not enter an amount on your itemized deduction schedule, line 15.
+If line 19 is more than line 36, the college tuition credit offers you the greater tax benefit.
+Do not enter an amount on Form IT-196, line 48.
 Enter the college tuition credit from Form IT-272, line 5 or 7, whichever applies, on Form IT-201, line 68.
-However, you should complete your itemized deduction schedule to determine if your New York itemized deduction, not including the college tuition itemized deduction, is greater than your allowable standard deduction.
+However, you should complete Form IT-196 to determine if your New York itemized deduction, not including the college tuition itemized deduction, is greater than your allowable standard deduction.